-Digital Sales Engine makes use of various types of content across different marketing channels to make sure all possible questions that buyer might have on her buying journey are answered, thus trying to design a buying path of least resistance.
-Rich analytics allow for instant feedback and optimization along the way.
+Digital Sales Engine makes use of various types of marketing content across different marketing channels to make sure all possible questions that buyer might have on her buying journey are answered, thus trying to design a buying path of least resistance.
+Marketing automation takes care of content delivery and rich analytics allow for instant feedback and optimization along the way.

-Digital Sales Engine is a set of modern technologies and proven processes that allows the benefits from modern digital technologies to be harvested, the marketing and sales process to be integrated, and the process to be optimized and significantly simplified.
+Digital Sales Engine is a set of modern technologies, such as marketing automation, and proven processes that allows the benefits from modern digital technologies to be harvested, the marketing and sales process to be integrated, and the process to be optimized and significantly simplified.

-It is an end-to-end process that takes products to international markets at a reasonable cost.
+It is an end-to-end process that generates qualified leads and takes products to international markets at a reasonable cost.

 Think of it as like the assembly line (conveyer) system used in production.
 Production process is split up into discrete steps, each with certain objectives, tools, costs, specific measurements, etc.

 In 1913, Henry Ford introduced conveyor-belt assembly lines at Ford Motor Company.
 This allowed the company to dramatically increase the efficiency of automobile production while reducing costs.
 In fact, Ford managed to break the production process of a Ford Model T down to 45 steps and reduce the time taken to assemble a car down to 93 minutes.
 Moreover, the company reduced the price of a Model T, from 825 USD in 1908 to 575 USD in 1912.

 Similarly, it is possible to obtain striking benefits by using Digital Sales Engine.
 Each step on the way is defined as a discrete step with certain outcomes and dependencies.
 As a result a very small team can achieve significant business results, and many of the steps required can be easily outsourced to third parties.